OpenCollarTeam/opencollarteam.github.io/docs/Settings.md

 For instance, a Bookmarks setting saving the Social Partner locations to your bookmarks would look like this, where BOOKMARKS is the string name, and "Theater" / "Sanctuary are the names saved as bookmarks:
 >`BOOKMARKS=Theater~KBar West(23,97,1001)~Sanctuary~Vineyard Isle Valley (199,185,2002)`

+As the documentation builds, you will see various settings added to the relevant pages.

 ## Print
 Save your settings by pressing Print.
 >[prefix] print settings